 Lodge an income tax return within 12 months of entitlement

-Where an individual (and/or their partner) lodges an income tax return or informs Centrelink they are not required to lodge, the individual's payments for the income year are reconciled.
+Where an individual (and/or their partner) lodges an income tax return or notifies Centrelink of their ATI if they are not required to lodge an income tax return, the individual's payments for the income year are reconciled.

 Policy reference: FA Guide 6.4.1 Overview of reconciliation

-An individual who receives FTB (and/or their partner) is required to notify Centrelink they are not required to lodge an income tax return, if they are not required to do so, within 12 months from the end of the relevant income year.
+An individual who receives FTB (and/or their partner) is required to notify Centrelink of their ATI if they are not required to lodge an income tax return, within 12 months from the end of the relevant income year.

-Where an individual (and/or their partner) informs Centrelink they are not required to lodge, the individual must provide a declaration of their (and/or their partner's) ATI for the relevant income year which Centrelink determines to be reasonable in order for their payments to be reconciled.
+Where an individual (and/or their partner) notifies Centrelink of their ATI because they are not required to lodge an income tax return, Centrelink must determine that the ATI amount declared for the relevant income year is reasonable in order for their payments to be reconciled.

 In addition, where a non-lodger debt is raised that includes a day that SBP was paid (under the FTB Part A eligibility test), the SBP amount paid will also be raised as a debt.